Municipal Asphalt Plant: Asphalt plant

 When the asphalt plant was in operation, river barges delivered sand and stone to a hopper above the conveyor belt.
-The conveyor belt carried materials from the East River shoreline under the FDR Drive, then traveled diagonally above ground to the storage facility.
+The conveyor belt carried materials from the East River shoreline under FDR Drive, then traveled diagonally above ground to the storage facility.
 The raw materials were then transferred to a secondary belt inside the storage facility.
 Windows were installed at "strategic points of distribution and processing" in each structure.
 The storage building included large containers for storing raw materials, as well as catwalks and conveyor belts on an upper level, which were illuminated by ribbon windows.
 Limestone dust was pumped directly to the storage building, while asphalt cement was piped to the storage building.

 Afterward, dry materials and liquid asphalt cement were mixed in the mixing plant and transported to paving trucks.
 The mixing plant contained three sets of asphalt-mixing machines, one between each set of ribs.
 The space was electrically heated to prevent congelation of liquid asphalt, and it had automatic mixing controls, an automated thermostat, and equipment to collect dust, The plant was capable of creating 120 tons of asphalt concrete per hour, which could be increased to 160 tons per hour during peak times.
 When it opened, the plant was capable of producing 700 tons of asphalt concrete per day, compared to the 450-ton capacity of the plant that it replaced.
-At its peak, the plant could produce 900 tons of asphalt concrete daily.
+At its peak, the plant could produce 900 tons of asphalt concrete per day, which was used for paving roads in Manhattan.